Blog

 - REDIS_HOST=redis

 This simple file defines our three containers and ensures the publisher and subscriber only start after Redis is ready.
 Notice the PATTERN environment variable, which lets us easily switch between messaging models.
-Edit from the future: Actually I made an edit to the code afterwards which makes the changing of the pattern even easier.

 Step 1: The Announcer - The Python Publisher